What to Know About Lung Cancer

 Causes and Risk Factors of Lung Cancer

-When people think about lung cancer, their minds often jump to smoking cigarettes.
+When people think about the causes of lung cancer, their minds often jump to smoking cigarettes.
 Some non-smokers will even question their diagnosis.
 However, cigarettes are not the only cause of this cancer.

 Exposure to a number of chemicals and hazardous materials can cause mutations that trigger lung damage.
 This list includes common minerals that the United States used in the construction of buildings and products leading up to the 1980s, as well as radioactive materials that would not typically be used by the public.
 Some occupations at risk for harmful exposure include miners, steelworkers, powerplant employees, shipyard crews, longshore and harbor workers, railroad crews, plumbers, and first responders like firefighters to name a few.